 Meet: Tour starts at the Dairy Visitor Center (mid-Park between 64th and 65th Streets).
 Enter the Park at 60th Street and Fifth Avenue, and follow the path adjacent to the drive (road) north; the Dairy will be on your left.
 Map of start location

 Cost: Tickets $15 (Members $10) To purchace tickets, please click here

 Restrictions: Dogs are not permitted in the Hallett

 For weather cancellation and other ticket policies, please review our Tours Frequently Asked Questions (FAQ).

-Groups of seven or more must schedule a custom tour three weeks in advance at email@example.com.
+Groups of seven or more must schedule a group tour three weeks in advance at email@example.com.